Quest2GM/RRT_Playground/README.md

 # RRT Playground
-Implementation of Rapidly Exploring Random Trees (RRT) path planner and its some of its popular variants (RRT*, Informed RRT*) in modern C++.
+Implementation of Rapidly Exploring Random Trees (RRT) path planner and its some of its popular variants (RRT*, Anytime RRT, Informed RRT*) in modern C++.

 ## Installation
 - [SFML](https://www.sfml-dev.org/)